abpframework/abp/docs/en/solution-templates/microservice/adding-new-applications.md

     webpublic: "[RELEASE_NAME]-webpublic"
 ```

-Also for development purposes, we should create tls certificates for the new application.
-You can edit the `create-tls-certificate.ps1` script in the `etc/helm` folder to create tls certificates for the new application.
+For development purposes, we should also create TLS certificates for the new application.
+You can edit the `create-tls-certificate.ps1` script in the `etc/helm` folder to generate TLS certificates for the new application.
 Below is an example of the `create-tls-certificate.ps1` script for the `WebPublic` application.

 ```powershell
 mkcert --cert-file bookstore-local.pem --key-file bookstore-local-key.pem "bookstore-local" ... "bookstore-local-webpublic"